• Skip to primary navigation

 Learn how to foundation paper piece with this free kite paper piecing pattern. #quilts #quilting #fpp #foundationpaperpiecing #tutorial #freequiltpattern

-Flip back to the pattern side and repeat, by using your postcard and Add a quarter ruler to cut out section A2.
+Flip back to the pattern side and repeat by using your postcard.
+Add a quarter ruler to cut out section A2.

 Learn how to foundation paper piece with this free kite paper piecing pattern. #quilts #quilting #fpp #foundationpaperpiecing #tutorial #freequiltpattern